35 fashion trends that came and went

 Skirts over trousers

 Baffling.
 Truly baffling.
 Was it to protect against the draft the skirt would have given if worn alone?
 Or was it to have the option of whipping off the trousers at a moment's notice?
-The best had the skirt and trousers made out of the same fabric and stitched together… you might've forgotten if not.
+The best had the skirt and trousers made out of the same fabric and stitched together.

 Diamanté hip chain belt

 I like to think it wasn't Whole Again that made Atomic Kitten what they were, it was the diamanté hip chain belt.
-They managed to merge them into every outfit.
-The fully reasonable price point made these babies a hit at MK One's across the country, despite being completely useless.
+They managed to integrate them into every outfit.
+The fully reasonable price point made these babies a hit pretty much everywhere, despite being completely useless.

 JD Sports drawstring bags